RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Plugins-Development.md

 ### This section is still under construction.

-We hope this can be ready for the next v10.0
+We hope this feature can be ready for the next v10.0